DME Credentialing and Billing

-Are you seeking provider credentialing for Durable Medical Equipment (DME) companies?
+Are you looking for insurance credentialing and medical billing for Durable Medical Equipment (DME) companies?

 It takes a substantial amount of resources and time to start a DME company, so the last obstacle you want to face is accepting payments from customers.
-Unfortunately, clients today rely on insurance for payment, which means provider credentialing is essential for the success of a DME company.
+Many clients today rely on their medical insurance for payment, which means medical credentialing and billing is essential for the success of a DME company.

 This means the task for you is to be able to accept their insurance, bill the insurance company and receive payment from them.
-You can’t do any of this unless you have been credentialed with the best insurance companies.
+You can’t do any of this unless you have been credentialed with the best insurance companies and start submitting claims.

 What is Medical Credentialing?